tanchu-git/databricks-mini-project/README.md

 # Mini project with Azure Databricks.

-Using *Spark API*, data discovery and ingestion can be found in the [discovery folder](https://github.com/tanchu-git/databricks_mini_project/tree/main/discovery).
+Using *PySpark*, data discovery and ingestion can be found in the [discovery folder](https://github.com/tanchu-git/databricks_mini_project/tree/main/discovery).

 ## [Ergast](http://ergast.com/mrd/) Formula One database
 The Ergast Developer API provides a historical record of motor racing data for non-commercial purposes.
 The API provides data for the Formula One series, from the beginning of the world championships in 1950.
 Here's a [overview](https://github.com/tanchu-git/databricks_mini_project/assets/139019601/876ca38e-569c-49d8-879e-ab99a9a2a504) of the database, with detailed attributes of the tables [here](http://ergast.com/docs/f1db_user_guide.txt).
 I will be using ```drivers``` and ```results``` tables, to find the dominant drivers.